rohitghatol/mongo-reactive-angular-play/README.md

 $>bower install     //one time

-$>grunt build
+$>grunt build (If this hangs, please copy web/dist to public folder)

 $>cd ..

-$>activator run     //Start Play Framework server
+$>activator start     //Start Play Framework server

-Goto http://localhost:9000/index.html on browser to see the application.
+Goto http://localhost:9000/ on browser to see the application.
 This is an Angular app accessing the restful apis of Play Framework reading the data from Mongo DB.
-Warning - You will only see a blank list of people since we haven't added the functionality to add People from UI.
-If you add people from restful apis you will see the changes reflect on the ui

 Development Mode
 ------